 Denise Vasi, Motherhood, Mama Disrupt

-“I learned to be a self-starter, to go out and get what I wanted, and to look for love within myself first.”
+“My mother raised me by herself until I was 12 years old, so she ingrained in me the importance of being independent.
+I learned to be a self-starter, to go out and get what I wanted, and to look for love within myself first.”

 Life was great.
 Denise was in her element.
-Or so she thought… turns out, her true life’s calling was just around the corner.
+Or so she thought.
+Turns out, her true life’s calling was just around the corner.

 Denise Vasi, Motherhood, Mama Disrupt